What are Bollinger Bands?

 In addition to being effective in range-bound markets, Bollinger Bands also find great use in trending markets.
 The Bollinger Squeeze refers to the narrowing of Bollinger bands, signalling a potential breakout on the horizon.

 Whenever the bands constrict and come close to each other, it is always indicative of low volatility, signalling potential future build up in volatility.
-The wider apart the bands are, the likelihood of volatility decreasing after some time on traders exiting positions after a spike.
+The wider apart the bands are, the likelihood is that volatility decreases after some time on traders exiting positions after a spike.

 After the narrowing of the Bollinger bands, whenever candlesticks start to break out above the topmost band, then the price of the underlying asset will most of the time head higher.
 Conversely, whenever candlesticks start to break out below the bottom band, then the price will usually edge lower, indicating the formation of a downtrend.